theCapypara/riptide-docs/source/user_docs/1_introduction.rst

 as if you were running it natively, without the need to install any other requirements the project may have.

-Riptide has to following mayor features:
+Riptide has to following major features:

 * Environments can be defined in re-usable YAML files.
 The components of these files can be shared across multiple projects using Git repositories.